Sinop D

 Sinop D is an ancient Black Sea shipwreck located to the east of Sinop, Turkey.
 The ship was discovered by a team led by Robert Ballard with Dan Davis in 2000.
 The team discovered the well-preserved wreck at a 320 m depth, in the Black Sea's deep anoxic waters.
 The vessel's entire hull and cargo are intact, buried in sediments.
 Its deck structures are also intact, including a mast, and rope attached on the top, rising some 11 m into the water column.
-Radiocarbon dating of wood from the wreck provides a date of 410-520 CE.
-However, the wreck was not able to be completely salvaged as the mud and sediment encasing the wreck were hard to remove without possibly causing damage to the already fragile ship.
+Radiocarbon dating of wood from the wreck provides a date of 410–520 CE.
+However, the wreck could not be completely salvaged as the mud and sediment encasing the wreck were hard to remove without possibly causing damage to the already fragile ship.

 Excavations

-In 2000, Ballard and his team conducted an expedition that focused on the exploration of the sea bed about 15-30 km west of Sinop, and an additional deep-water survey east and north of the peninsula.
+In 2000, Ballard and his team conducted an expedition that focused on the exploration of the sea bed about 15–30 km west of Sinop, and an additional deep-water survey east and north of the peninsula.
 Their project had several goals.
-They sought to discover whether human habitation sites could be identified on the ancient submerged landscape, they examined the sea-bed for shipwrecks (where they found Sinop A-D), to test the hypothesis that the anoxic waters below 200 m would protect shipwrecks from the expected biological attacks on organic components, and to seek data about an ancient trade route between Sinop and the Crimea indicated by terrestrial archaeological remains.
+They sought to discover whether human habitation sites could be identified on the ancient submerged landscape, they examined the sea bed for shipwrecks (where they found Sinop A–D), to test the hypothesis that the anoxic waters below 200 m would protect shipwrecks from the expected biological attacks on organic components, and to seek data about an ancient trade route between Sinop and Crimea indicated by terrestrial archaeological remains.

-The wreck found provided the team with vast information about both the technological changes and trade that occurred in the Black Sea during a period of political, social and economic transition through their study of the ship’s construction techniques.
+The wreck found provided the team with vast information about both the technological changes and trade that occurred in the Black Sea during a period of political, social and economic transition through their study of the ship's construction techniques.
 Studies show that long-distance trading had developed in Sinop as early as 4500 BCE.
-Sea-trading on the Black Sea was most intense during the period of late antiquity, between the 2nd and 7th centuries CE.
+Sea trading on the Black Sea was most intense during the period of late antiquity, between the 2nd and 7th centuries CE.
 Sinop D provides direct evidence for Black Sea maritime trade so well attested by the distribution of ceramics on land.